crusher-dev/crusher/README.md

 <h1 >Crusher: test fast with low-code</h1>

 Crusher is a new fast testing framework, it's opinionated and takes low-code first approach.
-Start by creating a test by just browsing.
+Start by creating a test by just browsing your website and adding assertion when needed.

 An alternative to slow workflows built and unreliable & slow libraries (w high learning curve), gluing tools, repetitive script.